cosmos/cosmos-sdk/x/gov/spec/07_client.md

 ### TallyResult

-The `TallyResult` endpoint allows users to query...
+The `TallyResult` endpoint allows users to query the tally of a given proposal.

 ```bash
 cosmos.gov.v1beta1.Query/TallyResult